Grilling Tips for A Healthy Smoked Brisket on Your Electric Smoker Done Right

 - Round out your brisket with lighter sides: try fresh vegetables and salads instead potato salad

-It’s always a good idea to review the USDA’s Dietary Guidelines, which establishes healthy food and nutrition standards for all Americans.
+It’s always a good idea to review the USDA’s Dietary Guidelines, which establish healthy food and nutrition standards for all Americans.

 Happy barbequing everyone!